triggermesh/docs/docs/get-started/quickstart.md

     go install
     ```

+    `tmctl` binary must be available in the `$PATH` to generate and use completion.
+For example, this can be achieved by adding the below command to your `.bashrc` or equivalent:

+=== "Configure PATH"

+    If the `tmctl` binary is not detected after being installed, make sure that the binary's location is being pointed by the PATH environment variable of your OS.
+For example when using a compiled from source binary at Linux, this should be present at your profile:

+    ```
+    export PATH="$HOME/go/bin:$PATH"
+    ```

 **:material-numeric-2-box: Setup autocompletion**

 This will let you hit the Tab key to get recommendations when using `tmctl`.